transimmanence/transimmanence/concepts/1-core-principles/non-duality.md

 **Not Monism (Beyond Traditional Interpretations):**

 It's crucial to understand that all schools of Vedanta, despite their differences, are fundamentally monist.
 They all assert that there is only one ultimate reality, Brahman.
 The apparent multiplicity of the world is either an illusion (as in Advaita) or a real but subordinate manifestation of Brahman (as in Vishishtadvaita and Shuddhadvaita).
 Transimmanence, in contrast, does not posit a single ultimate substance.
-It emphasizes the interdependence and interpenetration of all phenomena without reducing them to a monistic principle.
+Being agnostic, for transimmanence, this question is "out-of-scope".
+Instead, it emphasizes the interdependence and interpenetration of all phenomena without reducing them to a monistic principle.

 * **Advaita Vedanta:**